 The Montana False Claims Act allows whistleblowers to file "qui tam" lawsuits if they know of violations of that state law.
 The Montana False Claims Act imposes liability on persons who knowingly present false or fraudulent claims for payment to the state, misappropriate state property, or deceptively conceal or avoid binding obligations to pay the state, among other violations.

-A defendant may be ordered to pay up to three times the actual harm to the state, plus a fine of between $5,500 and $11,000 (adjusted for inflation, per the 2013 amendments) for each violation of the Act.
-A plaintiff filing a Montana False Claims Act case may receive between 15 and 25 percent of amounts recovered if the state intervenes and prosecutes the matter.
-If the state does not intervene, and the private plaintiff successfully prosecutes the case on his own, he may receive between 25 and 30 percent of the award.
-The court may reduce the value of the award if the plaintiff planned or initiated the fraud, or if the action is largely based on information disclosed in the media or public hearings.
+A defendant may be ordered to pay up to three times the actual harm to the state, plus a fine of between $5,500 and $11,000 (adjusted for inflation) for each violation of the Act.
+A whistleblower filing a Montana False Claims Act case may receive between 15 and 25 percent of amounts recovered if the state intervenes and prosecutes the matter.
+If the state does not intervene, and the whistleblower successfully prosecutes the case on his own, he may receive between 25 and 30 percent of the award.
+The court may reduce the value of the award if the whistleblower planned and initiated the fraud, or if the action is largely based on information disclosed in the media or public hearings.

-The Act also protects whistleblowers from retaliation by their employers.
+The Montana False Claims Act also protects whistleblowers from retaliation by their employers.

 As amended by Ch.388, L.2013..

 MONTANA FALSE CLAIMS ACT

 17-8-401.
 Short title.
 This part may be cited as the "Montana False Claims Act".